XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 ## Peer Discovery

 The XRP Ledger uses a "gossip" protocol to help find servers find others to connect to in the XRP Ledger network.
-Whenever a server starts up, it connects to any other peers it was previous connected to.
+Whenever a server starts up, it reconnects to any other peers it previously connected to.
 As a fallback, it uses the [hardcoded public hubs](https://github.com/ripple/rippled/blob/fa57859477441b60914e6239382c6fba286a0c26/src/ripple/overlay/impl/OverlayImpl.cpp#L518-L525).
-After a server successfully connects to any peers, it asks those peers for the contact information (generally, IP address and port) of other XRP Ledger servers that may also be seeking peers.
+After a server successfully connects to a peer, it asks that peer for the contact information (generally, IP address and port) of other XRP Ledger servers that may also be seeking peers.
 The server can then connect to those servers, and ask them for the contact information of yet more XRP Ledger servers to peer with.
 Through this process, the server establishes enough peer connections that it can remain reliably connected to the rest of the network even if it loses a connection to any single peer.

-Typically, a server needs to connect to a public hub once and only for a short amount of time to find other peers.
+Typically, a server needs to connect to a public hub only once, for a short amount of time, to find other peers.
 After doing so, the server may or may not remain connected to the hub, depending on how stable its network connection is, how busy the hub is, and how many other high-quality peers the server finds.
 The server saves the addresses of these other peers so it can try reconnecting directly to those peers later, after a network outage or a restart.

+The [peers method][] shows a list of peers your server is currently connected to.

 For certain high-value servers (such as important [validators](rippled-server-modes.html#rippled-server-modes)) you may prefer not to have your server connect to untrusted peers through the peer discovery process.
 In this case, you can configure your server to use [private peers](#private-peers) only.